|Estimate parameters of AR model or ARI model for scalar time series|

 Estimate polynomial AR and ARMA models for time series data at the command line and in the app.

-This example shows how to simulate a time series and use parametric and nonparametric methods to estimate and compare time-series models.
+Simulate a time series and use parametric and nonparametric methods to estimate and compare time-series models.

-This example shows how to analyze time-series models.
+Learn how to analyze time series models.